MarionBarbee/Sudoku_solver/README.md

 # Sudoku_solver
 Solves all the world's hardest Sudoku puzzles including all from Dr. Arto Inkala, U  of Helsinki (professor of mathematics).
 Instructions for using solveit.exe to solve any Sudoku puzzle in the world very quickly.
 I recompiled it with static linking of run-time libraries so it is not necessary to have Visual Studio installed to run it.
+To change it to run in a Linux environment requires editing the Sudoku_solver.cpp file and editing 2 lines to change _tmain to main and then recompiling with gcc.

 It has two modes of operation: